Weng Chun: Philosophy

 The philosophy of Weng Chun Kung Fu, like many martial arts relates to a way of life that goes much deeper than just fighting.
 Indeed, the traditional philosophy of kung fu relates to how to live one's life, rather than discovering truth in reality.

 Weng Chun Kung Fu reflects this path in five levels of wisdom stretching for the basic understanding of physical moves such as how to throw a punch all the way to complete mastery of the body and mind, where the philosophy of kung fu extends to all aspects of the practitioner's life.

 The basic level is known as Ying, which teaches basic forms and shapes.
 Ying can be considered the study of "what" techniques there are in combat, such as how to punch, or kick.
 The student achieves a deeper understanding of how to make these moves at the next level, known as Yi, where the principles used in Weng Chun are learned.
 Yi teaches the bridges and techniques employed in combat, focusing on the 18 Kiu Sao concepts.
 The third level, Lei then considers the shapes and forms employed in Ying and Yi and internalises these into an instinctive system, helped by mastering the forms through repetition.
 The student's skills developed in fighting can then be extended into other aspects of their lives, where discipline, self-control and other qualities can be employed into a philosophy of living the kung fu life.
 The next level is known as Faat (in Buddhism Dharma) which explores the methods, or ways of understanding reality.
 In Shaolin Weng Chun reality is expressed in space/time (heaven), energy (human) and gravity/identity (earth).

 Finally Seut, meaning skill and showmanship relates to the expression of Weng Chun in our everyday lives where discipline, respect and the correct interaction with others is realized.
 The practitioner has at this point achieved mastery and all their actions are reflected in the kung fu life.

 Understanding distances and vectors

 Three main distances are recognised in Weng Chun: Heaven (far), Earth (near, or close) and Man (contact).
 Each distance involves employing different strategies.
 Heaven and earth distances require the practitioner to bridge the gap between opponents whereby circling is employed as a basis for movements such as forwards/backwards (tan/to), or tiu (to sink) for example.
 There are 18 bridges in Kiu Sao (bridging arm) to achieve this and six vectors including forwards/backwards, left/right and up/down, all used in combination.

 Principles

-There are two sets of principles employed in Weng Chun: The seven principles developed from the pole form (often referred to as the 6 1/2 principles) and the more advanced 18 principles employed in Kui Sao (bridging hands).
+There are two sets of principles employed in Weng Chun: The seven principles developed from the pole form (often referred to as the 6 1/2 principles) and the more advanced 18 principles employed in Kiu Sao (bridging hands).